Jybium/alx-system_engineering-devops/0x1A-application_server/README.md

 ![](https://cdn.educba.com/academy/wp-content/uploads/2019/04/What-is-Application-Server-1.1.png)

-Your web infrastructure is already serving web pages via Nginx that you installed in [your first web stack project](https://github.com/sammykingx/alx-system_engineering-devops/tree/master/0x0C-web_server).
-While a web server can also serve dynamic content, this task is usually given to an application server.
-In this project you will add this piece to your infrastructure, plug it to your __Nginx__ and make is serve your __Airbnb clone project.__

-## Project Requirements

 - A README.md file, at the root of the folder of the project, is mandatory
 - Everything Python-related must be done using `python3`
 - All config files must have comments